 It is notable that the X-T20 has a microphone port, which is missing on the E-M10 III.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-T20 and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+Both the X-T20 and the E-M10 III have been discontinued, but can regularly be found used on ebay.
 The X-T20 was replaced by the Fujifilm X-T100, while the E-M10 III was followed by the Olympus E-M10 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T20 Manual (free pdf) or the online Olympus E-M10 III Manual.
+Further information on the features and operation of the X-T20 and E-M10 III can be found, respectively, in the Fujifilm X-T20 Manual (free pdf) or the online Olympus E-M10 III Manual.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-T20 or the Olympus E-M10 III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.